Aortic valve stenosis

 Tests for aortic valve stenosis may include:

 • Echocardiogram.
-An echocardiogram uses sound waves to create pictures of the beating heart.
-It shows how blood flows through the heart and heart valves.
-It can help identify a weakened heart muscle and determine the severity of aortic valve stenosis.
+Sound waves are used to make pictures of the beating heart.
+An echocardiogram shows how blood flows through the heart and heart valves.
+It can tell how severe aortic valve stenosis is.
+The test also can show if the heart muscle is weakened.

 • Electrocardiogram (ECG or EKG).
-This painless test measures the electrical activity of the heart.
-During an ECG, sensors (electrodes) are attached to the chest and sometimes to the arms or legs.
-An ECG can show how fast or slow the heart is beating.
-Your health care provider can look for signal patterns related to heart disease or swelling of the heart's chambers.
+This quick test records the electrical activity of the heart.
+It shows how the heart beats.
+Sticky patches with sensors on them go on the chest and sometimes the legs.
+Wires connect the patches to a computer, which displays or prints results.
+Your healthcare professional can look for signal patterns related to heart disease or swelling of the heart's chambers.

 • Exercise tests or stress tests.
-These tests often involve walking on a treadmill or riding a stationary bike while the heart is monitored.
-Exercise tests help determine whether symptoms of aortic valve disease occur during physical activity.
-If you're unable to exercise, medications that have similar effects as exercise on your heart may be used.
+These tests often involve walking on a treadmill or riding a stationary bike while the heart's activity is checked.
+Exercise tests show how the heart reacts to physical activity and whether valve disease symptoms happen during exercise.
+If you can't exercise, you may get medicine that affects the heart like exercise does.

 • Cardiac magnetic resonance imaging (MRI) scan.
 A cardiac MRI uses magnetic fields and radio waves to create detailed images of the heart.
 This test can show the size of the aorta.
-It may be used to determine the severity of aortic valve stenosis.
+It may be used to learn how severe the aortic valve stenosis is.

 • Cardiac catheterization.
-This test isn't often used to diagnose aortic valve disease, but it may be used if other tests aren't able to diagnose the condition or to determine its severity.
-It may also be used before aortic valve surgery to make sure the arteries that feed the heart muscle (coronary arteries) are not blocked.
+This test isn't often used to diagnose aortic valve disease.
+But it may be done to see how severe aortic valve disease is or to diagnose the condition if other tests can't.
+In this test, a doctor places a thin, flexible tube into a blood vessel, usually in the groin area or arm, and guides it to the heart.
+Cardiac catheterization also may be used before aortic valve surgery to make sure the heart arteries are not blocked.

-After testing confirms a diagnosis of aortic valve disease, your health care provider may tell you the stage of disease.
-Staging helps determine the most appropriate treatment.
+After testing confirms a diagnosis of aortic valve disease, your healthcare professional may tell you the stage of disease.
+Staging helps your healthcare team pick the most appropriate treatment.

 Heart valve disease is staged into four basic groups: